Aisonia

 Aisonia (Αισωνία) is a former municipality in Magnesia, Thessaly, Greece.
 Since the 2011 local government reform it is part of the municipality Volos, of which it is a municipal unit.
 The municipal unit has an area of 75.504 km2.
 Population 3,249 (2011).
 The seat of the municipality was in Dimini.
+The name of the municipality comes from Aeson, king of ancient Iolcus.

 Subdivisions

 The municipal unit Aisonia is subdivided into the following communities (constituent villages in brackets):